Step-by-Step Guide to Starting an Florida LLC in 2024

 Filing Your Articles Of Organization With The State

 Once you have chosen a name for your Florida LLC, the next step is to file your Articles of Organization with the state.
+This document officially registers your business with the State of Florida and provides important information such as:

 You should also be prepared to pay filing fees at this time, which can range from $100-$125 depending on whether you choose expedited processing or not.

-Once you have completed these steps, your LLC will be officially registered with the state and you can begin conducting business.
+Once you have completed these steps, your LLC will be officially registered with the state, and you can begin conducting business.

 Obtaining Necessary Licenses And Permits For Your Industry